Nan Grey

 Nan Grey (born Eschal Loleet Grey Miller; July 25, 1918 – July 25, 1993) was an American film actress.

 Early years

 Grey was born in Houston, Texas.
 In 1934, at age 16, she went to Hollywood with her mother for a holiday.
 She was persuaded by a friend to take a screen test and ended up in pictures.

 Grey attended the school that Universal Studios operated for children who had film contracts.

 Career

 Film

-Grey's screen debut was in 1934 in Warner Bros.'s Firebird.
+Grey's screen debut was in 1934 in Warner Bros.'s The Firebird.
 She starred opposite John Wayne in the 1936 film Sea Spoilers.
 Grey appeared in the Universal Monsters films Dracula's Daughter (1936) and The Invisible Man Returns (1940).
 She also appeared in the popular 1936 musical comedy Three Smart Girls, as well as the 1939 sequel Three Smart Girls Grow Up.